 Did you accidentally format your USB drive?
 Or maybe you meant to, but then realized there were important work documents or personal files on it?
 Happens to the best of us.
-In fact, according to this page’s stats, over 5,000 people have turned to it over the past months for help with the same issue.
 The good news?
 Recovery is often possible and we’ll show you exactly how to recover files and folders lost due to formatting a USB drive.
 Let’s do this!

 Want to skip the introduction and jump straight to the recovery guide?
 Click here.